Chainlink Direct Requests (Any API)

 Execute your request:

-4. Once the data has been retrieved, parsed, and converted into a blockchain compatible format, our oracle node executes a blockchain transaction against the oracle contract, which in turn writes the data back to your consumer contract via its fulfill() function.
+event, one of our oracle nodes will use the emitted data to perform the designated job.
+This typically involves an HTTP request to an API endpoint for data retrieval. - Once the data has been retrieved, parsed, and converted into a blockchain compatible format, our oracle node executes a blockchain transaction against the oracle contract, which in turn writes the data back to your consumer contract via its

 Retrieve your result:

-1. As soon as the fulfill() function is called within your consumer contract, a RequestFulfilled event will be emitted.
-If desired, you can monitor for this event using an RPC connection and Web3 library (ie, web3.js), in order to trigger a response within your Web3 application.
+event will be emitted.
+If desired, you can monitor for this event using an RPC connection and Web3 library (ie, web3.js), in order to trigger a response within your Web3 application. - Your data should now be available within your consumer contract for consumption by your Web3 application!

-The end-to-end workflow from triggering your request() function to receiving your oracle response within the fulfill() function should take ~3-5 blocks.
+function should take ~3-5 blocks.
 This typically occurs in less than a minute of waiting time, but depends highly on your chosen network's block time and congestion, as well as your chosen oracle team's security configuration.

 At LinkWell Nodes, we are able to offer a faster oracle response time (2 blocks minimum) on mainnets for a small increase in fee.
 Please reach out to us via our Getting Started form, and include the specific details of your requirements.